-Valletta churches – a walk through history with numerous beautiful architecture and internal décor.
+Numerous Valletta churches, a walk through history with a number of beautiful architecture and internal décor.

 St. John's Co-Cathedral to the first church built in Valletta commemorating the victory of 1565 by the Knights of St. John against the Turkish army.